Cars brands and logos that start with H

 Higer Logo

-Manufacturer of city and tourist buses – the Chinese company HIGER Bus was founded in 1998 in Suzhou, as Suzhou King Long.
+HIGER Bus, a manufacturer of city and tourist buses, was founded in 1998 in Suzhou as Suzhou King Long.
 Its founder was King Long United Automobile.
 Today, HIGER Bus is the leading manufacturer in its country and ranks second globally.
-The company works closely with Scania, a brand from Sweden, which provides quality control of the output products.
-The brand has already developed and produced more than 50 series of passenger vehicles, creating about 30 unique models.
-In 2006 a joint Scania-Higer project was implemented.
+The company works closely with the Swedish brand Scania, which provides quality control of the products.
+More than 50 passenger vehicle series have already been developed and produced under this brand, and about 30 unique models have been created.
+In 2006, a joint Scania-Higer project was realized.

 Haima